Vladimir Kozlov: Deep South Wrestling and Ohio Valley Wrestling (2006–2008)

 On January 17, 2006, World Wrestling Entertainment (WWE) announced that Prudius had signed a developmental deal and was sent to Deep South Wrestling (DSW).
 On April 7, 2006, he debuted under his real name and had his first match in DSW against Bobby Walker.

 On May 5, 2006, Prudius had his first untelevised WWE match during a house show in San Jose, California, defeating Rob Conway.
 The next night, at another house show in Sacramento, California, Matt Striker cut a promo on Prudius, calling him a "filthy immigrant", causing Prudius to attack him.
-Prudius then picked up the microphone and said he that he is "proud to be in America".
+Prudius then picked up the microphone and said that he is "proud to be in America".

 On the December 18, 2006 episode of Raw, Prudius made an appearance as a WWE prospect named Vladimir Kozlov or Moscow Mauler, which became his ring name.
 For the next several weeks, Kozlov was interviewed on WWE programming, proclaiming his love for "Double Double E" (WWE), but also began drawing a villainous response after declaring his superiority over whatever wrestlers were competing at the time, saying "I could beat both of them".
 He then was taken off television for over a year while working in the developmental system Ohio Valley Wrestling and participating in a number of dark matches against Val Venis, Eugene Dinsmore, Super Crazy, including defeating Scotty 2 Hotty at Armageddon 2006, all of which he won.

 On July 28, 2007, in Louisville, Kentucky, Kozlov won the OVW Heavyweight Championship by defeating Paul Burchill, but gave the championship the same night to Michael W. Kruel due to an agreement they made before.
 Kozlov continued working in house show for WWE in fall of 2007.
 He stayed with OVW until February 2008 when WWE parted ways with Ohio Valley Wrestling.